 I’ll bet you’ve heard that eating too much saturated fat is a recipe for heart disease due to high cholesterol, and that a very low-fat diet is your best bet for optimum heart health.
-These are common medical myths and half-truths that co-author Johnny Bowden and I expose in our recent book, The Great Cholesterol Myth Cookbook: Recipes and Meal Plans that Prevent Heart Disease – Naturally, a companion read to our best-seller The Great Cholesterol Myth.
+Folks, we’re dealing with a medical myths and half-truth here.

 Fact is, while eating saturated fat may raise your total cholesterol, it won’t give you heart disease.
 That’s right, cholesterol is not the real villain when it comes to heart disease, as we’ve been led to believe for decades.
 In fact, there is no study I am aware of that has ever convincingly demonstrated the relationship between eating saturated fat and heart disease.
-Conversely, research does show that replacing saturated fat with carbohydrates can actually increase heart disease risk.
+On the other hand, research does show that replacing saturated fat with carbohydrates can actually increase heart disease risk.
 So can replacing them with vegetable oils like canola oil.
-“The devil is in the details,” as we say in The Great Cholesterol Myth Cookbook.
+“The devil is in the details…”

 Now, if saturated fats don’t cause heart disease, what does?
 Chronic arterial inflammation, for one, due, in part, to regular consumption of excess amounts of sugar and unhealthy fats.